edogambacorta/swiss-real-estate-app/memory-bank/activeContext.md

    - Added Watchdog to requirements.txt
    - Updated techContext.md to include Watchdog in the list of technologies used

+6. Updated src/ui.py to improve image loading:
+   - Enhanced error handling in the `load_image` function
+   - Implemented a retry mechanism for image loading
+   - Added logging for better debugging of image loading issues
+   - Updated the `display_property` function to handle image loading failures gracefully

 ## Current Focus

 - Enhancing the application with comprehensive canton-based functionality